btnwtn/bitwise.cool/content/words/resources-for-junior-frontend-engineers.md

 ### [Testing Javascript](https://testingjavascript.com/)

-This is _the_ resource for learning to test javascript applications.
+This is _the_ resource for learning to test Javascript applications.
 Kent explains how to avoid testing implementation details, and advocates for testing best practices.
 This is the only paid resource in this list and I wouldn’t advocate for it unless I truly believed that it’s worth every penny.

 ### [Introduction to the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)